khin-github1/NLP-2025/NLP-A3/README.md

 - upload to Hugging Face khinhlaing/myn-eng-dataset

 ### Preprocessing

 The dataset preprocessing involved merging multiple text files, cleaning unnecessary characters such as numbers, ratings, and symbols, and then separating English and Myanmar sentences.
-Afterward, the cleaned text was structured into a parallel dataset, saved as a CSV file, and split into training, validation, and test sets.
-Finally, the dataset was uploaded to Hugging Face for accessibility and further use.
+Afterward, the cleaned text was structured into a parallel dataset, saved as a CSV file, and split into training, validation, and test sets (check data_preprocessing.ipynb) Finally, the dataset was uploaded to Hugging Face for accessibility and further use.
 The preprocessing approach was inspired by the methods from the myXNLI project on GitHub (https://github.com/akhtet/myXNLI/tree/main).

 ### Tokenizing
 English(source language) - tokenized using torch get_tokenizer.